pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

   results much worse than the expected value of the <i>Num<sub>k</sub></i> random variable.
 The above formulas can be used to find both the expected value and the variance.

 - There is always a trade-off between quality and speed of hash functions.
-Sometimes very good hash function may turn out to be too slow.
+Sometimes a very good hash function may turn out to be too slow.

 - Time to run the test went down by 33% for **Java 7** and 66% for **Java 8**, compared with the original version (much more if compared with the first `long`-based version).
 Not bad, considering that we didn't change the algorithm or the data structure -- only the hash function.

-- The achieved number of iterations per second was 5,344 (it was 3932 when we started).
-Let's set a goal of 10,000 and see if this is achievable.
+- The achieved number of iterations per second was 5,344 (it was 3,932 when we started).
+Let's set a goal of 10,000 and see if this is achievable on the same computer.

 Coming soon
 -----------

-In the next article I'll try to optimise `CRC32` and see if it can be made faster.
+In the next article I'll try to optimise `CRC32` and see if it can be made practically usable.
 I also want to test the influence of the hash table size, replace basic types with some mutable classes and check what else can be done to speed up calculations.
-Finally, I want to replace **Java** standard hash tables with custom-made ones and see if it helps.
+Finally, I want to replace **Java** standard hash tables with custom-made ones and see if that helps.

+And I still want to try the glider gun.